 We have 20+ collective years of career services experience from the millennial and new-age perspective.
 Having held roles at companies and organizations like American Express, IBM, Dell, CDC, USAID, and international NGOs, we have always enjoyed mentoring others and giving our view on how to best plan for career success.
-We are in operations and informatics domain, have experience in leadership positions, and are also the founders of a new age, cultivating, start-up: Cultivatics, Inc. We try our best to remain humble (yet logical and realistic) in our approach to providing career advice after having been through changes such as job transitions, denial of training opportunities, promotions and promotional denials, raises, pay-cuts, workplace discrimination, stereotyping & bullying, having mentors, being mentors, etc. We’ve also had some fantastic experiences growing our skills, showing leadership and strategic direction, and working in great teams at home in the U.S. Yet, abroad we’ve even learned even more from the international perspective.
+We are in operations and informatics domain, have experience in leadership positions, and are also having founded a new age, informatics start-up: Cultivatics, Inc. We try our best to remain humble (yet logical and realistic) in our approach to providing career advice after having been through changes such as job transitions, denial of training opportunities, promotions and promotional denials, raises, pay-cuts, workplace discrimination, stereotyping & bullying, having mentors, being mentors, etc. We’ve also had some fantastic experiences growing our skills, showing leadership and strategic direction, and working in great teams at home in the U.S. Yet, abroad we’ve even learned even more from the international perspective.

 Here, we wish to answer our most frequently asked questions about living abroad and finding careers overseas.
 While we are definitely not advocates for any Back to Africa movements nor recommend people doing what we did unless their ducks are in a row and the commitment is there (i.e., selling everything and moving with two babies – although it worked out very well for us), we are just advocates for people living towards their goals and dreams.